 Though dump truck operators are used to transporting potentially hazardous materials between job sites, hot asphalt is often considered the most troublesome.
 Not only does asphalt need to stay heated in order to spread properly, but it’s also the most likely to stick to the truck bed.
 These factors affect how quickly drivers can deliver this material as well as how much risk is involved during the unloading process.
 This is how to transport hot asphalt safely and ensure drop-off is efficient.

 In order to transport hot asphalt safely, it’s also vital you load it properly into the truck bed.
 Asphalt is a mixture of several different materials of varying densities.
 So, when loaded incorrectly, certain sediments will separate and roll off the top of the pile, increasing the chances of spillage.
-To keep this from happening, it’s recommended hot asphalt be loaded in three separate piles along the truck bed.
+To keep this from happening when you’re going to be hauling asphalt, load the asphalt in three separate piles along the truck bed.
 Proper procedure for loading on a dump bed liner made for asphalt is to accept the first load directly on top of the bolts.
 Subsequent loads should be front to back from there.
 This allows the liner to begin its expansion from the heat towards the tailgate of the bed and away from the bolts where it can grow without restriction.
 This is very important to avoid any wrinkles in the liner and to have optimal success.
 It’s also easier for the materials to stay mixed together while being delivered.

 As previously stated, hot asphalt will begin cooling as soon as it’s deposited into the dump truck.
 As such, you, as the operator, must do all you can to keep it warm and mailable for a smooth delivery.
 One way to do this is by covering the top of the dump truck bed with a tarp or specially-designed cover.
 This not only will this help retain the internal temperature for longer by retaining the asphalt’s heat, but it’ll prevent debris from spilling out while in transit, allowing you to transport your hot asphalt safely.

 Most importantly, make sure you’re driving as quickly as you can while also staying careful.
-Though delivering hot asphalt comes with a few time constraints, you should, by no means, adopt reckless driving practices just to get to your destination quicker.
+Though delivering hot asphalt comes with a few time constraints, by no means should you adopt reckless driving practices just to get to your destination more quickly.
 Speeding or sudden turns greatly increase the chances of tipping your truck.
-So, it’s vital you’re driving defensively and obeying traffic laws when transporting your hot asphalt safely.
+So when hauling asphalt, it’s every bit as vital that you’re driving defensively and obeying traffic laws as when transporting other materials.